What is Wolff-Parkinson-White syndrome?

 Episodes of WPW can trigger a life-threatening heart rhythm called ventricular fibrillation, although this is extremely rare.
 Your doctor may recommend that you wear a medical bracelet to alert medical professionals of your condition if you are at risk for ventricular fibrillation.

-During an episode, your doctor may suggest that you try vagal manoeuvres.
+During an episode of Wolff-Parkinson-White Syndrome (WPW), your doctor may suggest that you try vagal manoeuvres.
 These are things that might help slow your heart rate.
 Your doctor will teach you how to do vagal manoeuvres safely.
 Examples include bearing down or putting an ice-cold, wet towel on your face.

 Catheter ablation, a non-surgical procedure, might be used to stop the rhythm problem.
 This procedure can successfully eliminate WPW most of the time.
 There is a small risk of the arrhythmia recurring even after successful ablation of WPW.
 But a second session of catheter ablation is usually successful.